 If we directly compare the Australian season to the Japanese season it would appear that the Australian bumper season is a terrible one in Japan.
-The season in Japan also tends to run much longer than Australia, despite an influx of international guests in December through to the end of Feb.
+The season in Japan also tends to run much longer than in Australia, despite an influx of international guests from December through to the end of Feb.

-For Sydney-siders, a trip down the snowy mountains will take around 6 hours.
-Time of departure always plays a big part in this as getting out of Sydney can sometimes be half the battle (that and a Macca’s stop at Cooma).
-Most snow-goers opt to drive, giving them greater flexibility and freedom once down in the Snowy’s.
-There are however regular return bus services to Jindabyne and the resorts for those without a vehicle, or the option of flying from Sydney to Cooma and shuttling it onward for the journey to Jindabyne or beyond.
+For Sydney-siders, a trip down to the snowy mountains will take around six hours.
+Time of departure always plays a big part in this, as getting out of Sydney can sometimes be half the battle (that and a Macca’s stop at Cooma).
+Most snow-goers opt to drive, giving them greater flexibility and freedom once down in the snow.
+For those without a vehicle, there are regular return bus services to Jindabyne.
+You could also fly from Sydney to Cooma before catching a shuttle to Jindabyne or beyond.

 A trip down the snow in Australia is just that: a trip down the snow.
 You can have a great time skiing, tobogganing, making snowmen and having snowball fights but at the end of the day, your holiday is focused solely on the fact that you are there for the snow.
 And if you are not there for the snow you’ve been dragged along against your will.

-A trip to Japan, for those that are die-hard powder hounds, might focus on the just the same thing: the snow and only the snow.
-However, a trip to Japan offers you the unique opportunity to experience a country steeped in history and culture.
-From centuries-old castles like that in Matsumoto to ancient temples in Kyoto; Japan really is something to be experienced.
-While in Japan you could choose to separate your holiday into buckets like the ‘experiential’ and ‘powder’ or choose to escape on day missions from Hakuba and enjoy watching the snow monkeys frolic in the hot onsen baths to which they have for decades.
-Either way you’ve certainly got options.
+A trip to Japan, for those who are die-hard powder hounds, might focus on the same thing: the snow.
+However, beyond the snow, Japan offers a unique opportunity to experience a country steeped in history and culture.
+From centuries-old castles like that in Matsumoto to ancient temples in Kyoto and traditional onsens, there is so much to be experienced.
+Read our full guide to the hidden gems of Hakuba to explore beyond the slopes.

 With that said, let’s consider some of the costs of a ski holiday to the Australian slopes and comparable costs of a powder holiday to Japan:

-Interested in skiing in Japan?
+Interested in Skiing in Japan?